synw/microb/README.md

 - A process that listens to some Rethinkdb changefeeds to detect CRUD events in the database: these events will trigger templates reparsing and client-side routes update at the http server level

+What you get:

+- Speed: fast server, light javascript: [Page.js](https://github.com/visionmedia/page.js) (7.8 Ko) and [Promise.js](https://github.com/stackp/promisejs) (2,3 Ko) for the client-side routing
+- Easy horizontal scalability thanks to [Rethinkdb](http://www.rethinkdb.com)
+- Decoupling of admin: to edit content use [Microb manager](https://github.com/synw/microb-manager) or anything that can edit documents in Rethinkdb

 Configuration
 -------------